uasal/uasal_development_guide/source/git/git-flow-guide.rst

 ^^^^^^^^^^

-*Use the details provided in the* :ref:`pr-process` *section for guidance on how a PR should be done and what should be checked before and after review.*
+*Use the details provided in the* :ref:`pr-process` *section for guidance on how a PR/MR should be done and what should be checked before and after review.*

 For information on the *closing pattern syntax* on GitLab, refer to the